Open Source · Self-Hosted · Flask + SQLite

 Active development

 Luca develops the software on-site at Canalescuola during his PCTO.
-The platform grows rapidly: Markdown editor, 4-tier permission system, chat, kanban, canvas, 25 built-in plugins, and an SDK for external plugins.
-A genuine win-win collaboration — Luca gets his PCTO hours counted and has fun building it, Canalescuola gets a free, tailor-made software platform for their labs.
+The project grows to include a Markdown editor, 4-tier permission system, chat, kanban, canvas, 32 built-in plugins, and an SDK for external plugins.
+The work counts toward Luca's PCTO hours and gives Canalescuola a wiki platform for its labs.

 May 2026